kolkhis/lab-utils/k8s-setup/README.md

 ```

 This downloads and installs the latest Cilium CLI release from GitHub.

 By default it utilizes the `/tmp/cilium-install` temporary directory to store
 the tarball file.
 It deletes this directory and the tarball automatically after
 installation.

+To change the version downloaded, modify the value of the
+`CILIUM_DOWNLOAD_LINK` variable to store the download link for the desired
+version.